xabbu42/Master/arbeit.md

 for $Γ ⊃ Δ$.

 2\.2 case: $A$ is a side formula in the last rule of $𝒯_L$.
-This case is handled symetrical to the previous one.
+This case is handled symmetrical to the previous one.
 Notice that the last rule can not be a $(⊃ □)$ rule in this case, as that rule does not have any side formulas on the right.